1978–79 St. Louis Blues season

 The 1978–79 St. Louis Blues season was the 12th for the franchise in St. Louis, Missouri.
 The Blues finished the season with a record of just 18 wins (a franchise low), 50 losses and just 12 ties, for an all-time franchise low of 48 points.
-The Blues finished out of the playoffs for the second straight season, and the last time before the 2005–06 season, following the lockout.
+The Blues finished out of the playoffs for the second straight season for the first time in franchise history, and the last time before the 2005–06 season, following the lockout.